omahs/.github-3/SECURITY.md

 **The security bounty is currently paused while jewl.app is still in Beta!**

 jewl.app believes in better security through openness.
 We welcome and value technical reports of vulnerabilities that could substantially affect the confidentiality or integrity of our services.
-If you believe that you have discovered such a vulnerability, please report it at [vulnerabilities@jewl.app](mailto:vulnerabilities@jewl.app).
+If you believe that you have discovered such a vulnerability, please report it through a [GitHub Security Advisory](https://github.com/jewl-app/.github/security/advisories/new).
 The jewl.app team will work with you to investigate and resolve the issue.
 The first reporter of a security vulnerability is elligable to receive a monetary reward.

 ## Eligibility
 The jewl.app Security Bounty Program covers our main website and service hosted at `https://jewl.app` and `https://jewl.app/api` respectively.
 Development environments and third-party services are not included int he security bounty program.
 We are mainly interested in vulnerabilities that would allow attackers to extract private information or steal funds.
 We are interested in real vulnerabilites, not in output of automated scanners or tools.
 We require all vulnerability reports to be accompanied by a proof-of-concept that demonstrates the vulnerabilty and the implications.